-- Identify prohibited conduct in acts of discrimination, harassment and sexual misconduct including domestic violence, dating violence, sexual assault and stalking - Define what behaviors constitute discrimination, harassment and sexual misconduct including domestic violence, dating violence, sexual assault and stalking - Define what behaviors and actions constitute consent to sexual activity - Provide safe and positive options for bystander intervention that may be carried out by an individual to intervene or prevent harm when there is a risk of crimes of violence - Provide information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks and increase empowerment for victims; to promote safety and help individuals and communities address conditions that facilitate violence - Examine reporting obligations, options, and rights to report; how and whom to report discrimination, harassment, sexual misconduct and/or violence on campus; preferences to report to local law enforcement
+- Identify prohibited conduct in acts of discrimination, harassment and sexual misconduct including domestic violence, dating violence, sexual assault and stalking - Define what behaviors constitute discrimination, harassment and sexual misconduct including domestic violence, dating violence, sexual assault and stalking - Define what behaviors and actions constitute consent to sexual activity

+- Provide safe and positive options for bystander intervention that may be carried out by an individual to intervene or prevent harm when there is a risk of crimes of violence - Provide information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks and increase empowerment for victims; to promote safety and help individuals and communities address conditions that facilitate violence - Examine reporting obligations, options, and rights to report; how and whom to report discrimination, harassment, sexual misconduct and/or violence on campus; preferences to report to local law enforcement

-2022-23 Ongoing Education, Awareness, and Prevention Activities
+20223-24 Ongoing Education, Awareness, and Prevention Activities

 Mid is invested in providing ongoing education, awareness, and prevention information to members of our community surrounding acts of sexual misconduct.
-Since emerging from the COVID 19 pandemic, Mid has experienced an increase in on-learning while still continuing to offer classes on campus.
-During the 2022-23 academic year, Mid has used an array of approaches to disseminate information such as face-to-face presentations, interactive on-line projects, on-line training programs, printed materials, tabling displays, social media campaigns and collaborative activities.
+During the 2023-24 academic year, Mid used an array of approaches to disseminate information such as face-to-face presentations, interactive on-line projects, on-line training programs, printed materials, tabling displays, social media campaigns and collaborative activities.
 Departments such as Campus Safety and Security, Office of Compliance and Ethics, Human Resources, Student Services, Library and Learning Services, and Student Life partnered with external agencies, such as RISE Advocacy, Central Michigan University and other external constituents to offer the following trainings, activities, events and information:

 - Faculty and Staff were required to complete online yearly training on sexual harassment, Title IX and Sexual Misconduct, as well as on the Campus Save Act which includes bystander intervention and risk reduction information - New and returning students were provided with free access to online training modules that address campus life, including modules on Intimate Partner Violence, Title IX Rights and Protections, Bystander Intervention Strategies, Sexual Violence Awareness (Campus SaVE Act/Title IX) - Mid's Title IX Sexual Harassment and Campus Non-Discrimination, Harassment, and Sexual Misconduct Policies were sent out to all members of the campus community at the start of the Fall semester.
 In the Winter and Summer sessions, students new to Mid were emailed a copy of the policy and information on how to access it online, as well as information on the College's Title IX Coordinator.
-New employees, during the onboarding process, are made aware of College policies and are also required to complete online training modules - Campus Safety and Security Cards were posted throughout the College and included contact information for the College's Title IX Coordinator and a QR Code to the College's MidCares online reporting page

-- Mid honored and recognized Domestic Violence Awareness month which included RAISE for RISE Advocacy through the Take a Ribbon-Make a Donation to Rise; lit each campus up with purple lights; Paint Mid Purple, where members of the campus community wore purple in solidarity with survivors and in an effort to raise awareness about domestic violence - Honored and recognized Sexual Assault Awareness month and promoted and participated in Denim Day: a day dedicated to support survivors and educate ourselves and others about all forms of sexual violence, recognizing and honoring survivors by wearing jeans; distributed Healthy Relationship Cards which included information on signs of unhealthy relationships; hosted Woman's Health Summit; offered Wellness Workshops on Healthy Relationships where participants learned to identify the signs of healthy vs unhealthy relationships and gain tools designed to improve and enhance current and future relationships - The Title IX Coordinator provided education and awareness to various groups throughout the college, including athletics
+New employees, during the onboarding process, are made aware of College policies and are also required to complete online training modules - Campus Safety and Security Cards were posted throughout the College and included contact information for the College's Title IX Coordinator and a QR Code to the College's MidCares online reporting page - Honored and recognized Sexual Assault and Domestic Violence awareness through various endeavors such as: promoted and participated in Denim Day: a day dedicated to support survivors and educate ourselves and others about all forms of sexual violence, recognizing and honoring survivors by wearing jeans; distributed Healthy Relationship Cards which included information on signs of unhealthy relationships; held a viewing of "Seeing Allred"; hosted Woman's Health Summit; offered Wellness Workshops on Healthy Relationships where participants learned to identify the signs of healthy vs unhealthy relationships and gain tools designed to improve and enhance current and future relationships; supported survivors through a message board available on both campuses where people could leave messages of support. - The Title IX Coordinator provided education and awareness to various groups throughout the college, including athletics.